derek0x/KeyShardLab/README.md

 python -m src.cli --secret "my mnemonic phrase" --label "Ledger Warmup" --count 4
 ```

 The command prints every shard, the seal hash, and a friendly risk reminder.
-Every run appends a summary line to `logs/shard_history.log`.
-That log can be reviewed manually later to track what got split when.
+Additionally, it now prints the planner suggestions (distribution and note) and the log entry stores the recommended distribution for future journaling.

+## Storage planning notes

+Every bundle now pairs with a micro-plan from `src/planner.py`.
+The planner takes the total shard count and risk level and returns a short list of storage tiers plus a personal note reminder.
+That distribution gets captured in the log entry so I can review it later without running the CLI again.